Your Blue Eyes Aren't Actually Blue After All, Scientists Make Shocking Revelation

 [ADVERTISEMENT]

-"Brown eyes contain a high concentration of melanin, which absorbs light and creates their darker appearance," she wrote for The Conversation.
+"Brown eyes contain a high concentration of melanin, which absorbs light and creates their darker appearance," explained Dr. Joel Kahn, a leading cardiologist and health advocate.

-"Blue eyes contain very little melanin, and in blue eyes, the shorter wavelengths of light - such as blue - are scattered more effectively than longer wavelengths like red or yellow."
+"Blue eyes contain very little melanin, and in blue eyes, the shorter wavelengths of light—such as blue—are scattered more effectively than longer wavelengths like red or yellow," he added.

 [ADVERTISEMENT]

-"Hazel eyes are even more complex - as uneven melanin distribution in the iris creates a 'mosaic' of colour that can shift depending on the light."
+"Hazel eyes are even more complex—as uneven melanin distribution in the iris creates a 'mosaic' of color that can shift depending on the light."

 More recently, it has been discovered that eye color is determined by several genes.

-"This explains why children in the same family can have dramatically different eye colours, and why two blue-eyed parents can sometimes have a child with green or even light brown eyes," Dr Beaver added.
+"This explains why children in the same family can have dramatically different eye colors, and why two blue-eyed parents can sometimes have a child with green or even light brown eyes," Dr. Beaver added.

 Getty Stock Image

 Additionally, when a child grows older, their blue eyes may become green or brown due to the accumulation of melanin.
-As an adult, the colors look only slightly different depending on the light or the clothing you're wearing.
+As adults, the colors appear only slightly different depending on the light or the clothing they are wearing.

 About 48% of people in the UK have blue eyes, making it the most common eye color, according to studies.
 On the other hand, brown eyes are said to be the most prevalent eye color worldwide.